 Day 1: Arrival in Buenos Aires, Argentina

 Our Patagonia wildlife safari tour begins in Buenos Aires where we will meet in the afternoon for a walk in an urban nature reserve followed by a hearty dinner.
 Costanera Sur is a renowned birding destination within the city where we can stretch our legs and look for species such as Horned Screamer, Masked Gnatcatcher and Wattled Jacana.
 We can see these subtropical birds while the tango scene unfolds on the waterfront promenade, and a myriad of restaurants beckon.
 We can discuss the upcoming trip over a bottle of malbec.

 Days 2 – 4: Peninsula Valdes

 Peninsula Valdes is one of the world’s most significant marine sanctuaries and a UNESCO world heritage site.
 The highlight during this season is the large numbers of Southern Right Whales that appear in the bays of the peninsula.
 We’ll embark on a short boat trip to view the whales and their calves up close.
 During this navigation we’ll also see sheathbills, terns, cormorants, sea lions and other marine life, but the whales steal the show.
-In fact, they can be so plentiful that we move between individuals simply to encounter different behaviours and backdrops.
+In fact, they can be so plentiful that the boat moves between individuals simply to encounter different behaviours and backdrops.